Policy

 ii)

-reports may be used to verify payment of premiums on individuals under contract
+recordkeeping.
+These reports are used to verify payment of premiums on

 3.